The Leech Woman: Production

-For her part, Talbott told Weaver in a published interview her reason for taking a role in the film: "I made that picture because I wanted to buy a horse for my son", she said, "and The Leech Woman got him a really nice horse and saddle"!
+For her part, Talbott told Weaver in a published interview her reason for taking a role in the film: "I made that picture because I wanted to buy a horse for my son," she said, "and The Leech Woman got him a really nice horse and saddle!"
 Talbott also discussed the scene where she held Gray at gunpoint and the script called for Gray to wrestle the gun away from her.
 Before the scene was filmed, Gray mentioned to Talbott that she was pretty strong and wouldn't have any problem taking the gun away.
 Talbott was taken aback by the comment and approached the scene with the intent of overpowering her blonde co-star even though the script called for Gray to win the fight.
 Talbott admitted in the interview that Gray was right, she was much stronger than Talbott and easily overpowered her.

-In a separate interview, screenwriter David Duncan told Weaver that the story did not originate with him, instead saying that "I think they gave me a screenplay that had been written by somebody named Bruce Pivar.
-It wasn't a very good screenplay - really, it was unshootable.
+In a separate interview, screenwriter David Duncan told Weaver that the story did not originate with him, saying, "I think they gave me a screenplay that had been written by somebody named Bruce Pivar.
+It wasn't a very good screenplay—really, it was unshootable.
 In redoing it, I suppose I changed the story somewhat.
-I rewrote it on a two-week assignment (...).
+I rewrote it on a two-week assignment.”
 Duncan said that he never saw the film in a theater but called it "awful" after seeing it on TV years later.

 Distribution

 The Leech Woman was distributed in the US by Universal-International, with Rank Film Distributors handling its distribution in the UK.
-The film premiered in Los Angeles on Wednesday 15 June 1960 as the bottom half of a double bill, following The Brides of Dracula.
+The film premiered in Los Angeles on Wednesday 15 June 1960 as the bottom half of a double bill following The Brides of Dracula.
 Beginning that night, both films were billed as a "Double Chill and Thrill Show" in the Los Angeles Times and played at six indoor theaters and eight drive-ins in the LA area.

 When The Leech Woman reached Dayton, Ohio on Saturday 17 June 1960, just two days later, it was the second film on triple features shown simultaneously at three local drive-ins.
-According to an advertisement in the Dayton Daily News, the third film varied by drive-in, but all were 1950s westerns: Run for Cover (1955), Three Violent People (1956) and The Hangman (1959).
+According to an advertisement in the Dayton Daily News, the third film varied by drive-in, but all were 1950s westerns: Run for Cover (1955), Three Violent People (1956), and The Hangman (1959).

 The film was screened on 9 March 2019 at the Wayward Coffeehouse in Seattle as part of the "B-Movie Bingo" retrospective film series.